-Stratus311 writes "An article from The Verge shows a video leaked from Microsoft that parodies Google's Chrome ad.
+Stratus311 writes: An article from The Verge shows a video leaked from Microsoft that parodies Google's Chrome ad.

 Microsoft and Google have been locked in a war of words over a YouTube Windows Phone app, but in the midst of the arguments a new Scroogled ad has emerged.
 Designed to be an internal-only video, a copy has somehow managed to find its way onto the web right in the middle of Google's I/O developer conference.

-Stratus311 writes "Google and its partner Onix Networking just won a $35 million contract to run the U.S. Department of the Interior‘s new cloud-based email and collaboration system.
+Stratus311 writes: Google and its partner Onix Networking just won a $35 million contract to run the U.S. Department of the Interior‘s new cloud-based email and collaboration system.
 This wasn’t always a sure bet for Google.
 In 2010, the Department of the Interior awarded Microsoft a $59.3 million contract to run its email and collaboration system.
 Google and its Ohio-based partner Onix Networking quickly filed a suit to block this contract.
 In Google’s view, the Interior Department’s procurement process unfairly favored Microsoft and never gave it a fair chance.
 Google finally withdrew its lawsuit last September after the Department scrapped its plans to use Microsoft’s solution because its original decision was “now stale in light of new developments in technology and entrants into the market.”

-Stratus311 writes "Drink up your free AT&T tethering while you can, Jailbreakers.
+Stratus311 writes: Drink up your free AT&T tethering while you can, Jailbreakers.
 AT&T has got you in its sights.

 The carrier confirmed today that it will soon begin killing unlimited-data plans for users who hack their iPhones and use unauthorized tethering or hotspot apps.
 The new rules also apply to users of Android and other smartphones who hack their way to free tethering access.